psychobunny/nodebb-plugin-blog-comments/README.md

 # NodeBB Blog Comments

 Lets NodeBB act as a comments engine/widget for your blog.
-Currently supports [Ghost](https://ghost.org/), with plans to support WordPress and others in the near future.
-Check out a live example of this plugin on [NodeBB's Blog](http://blog.nodebb.org), which is powered by Ghost.
+Currently supports both [Ghost](https://ghost.org/), and WordPress.
+If you'd like to see support for other CMS/blog systems, please submit an issue on our tracker.

 The comments are exposed to any plugin you have built into the core, so it is completely possible to have emoticons, embedded video, and/or whatever else you want in the comments section of your blog.